 Individuals with more significant stress suffered more significant cardiovascular problems.
 The risks of acute and serious cardiovascular problems (e.g., heart attack), were the greatest near the period of time around the onset of the stress disorder.

-Dr. Calbeck has extensive training and experience in providing CBT.
-Make your appointment today to reduce stress and improve your psychological and physical health.
+Dr. Calbeck, a clinical psychologist, has extensive training and experience in providing CBT.
+Make your appointment today to reduce stress and improve your psychological health.